Affordable Home Development Program

 A. The City anticipates a range of $75-$100K subsidy per home in high-to-mid opportunity neighborhoods and $25-$50K subsidy in low-to-moderate income neighborhoods.
 The City realizes that the subsidy amount is subject to change based on current comparable sales and the income level of the Homebuyer.

-Q: Is the City asking for the site plan for each of the homes being built on the properties on which they will be built? -
+Q: Is the City asking for the site plan for each home built on the properties? -

-A. The City only requires for one site plan per model
+A. The City only requires one site plan per model.

-Q: Are there any application templates available, such as for pro forma, construction budget or affirmative marketing plans? -
+Q: Are there any application templates available, such as proforma, construction budget, or affirmative marketing plans? -

 A. Please contact your Relationship Manager for more information.

-Q: Can you provide more information on the level of detail required on the detailed construction cost estimate, detailed construction schedule, development proforma (sources and uses of funds), and scope of work? -
+Q: Can you provide more information on the level of detail required on the construction cost estimate, construction schedule, development proforma (sources and uses of funds), and scope of work? -

 A. Please contact your Relationship Manager for more information.

-Q: Can you let us know if there are any requirements for noise abatement? -
+Q: Are there any requirements for noise abatement? -

 A. All projects must adhere to City code and HCD minimum construction standards.
 The City will prioritize projects that demonstrate commitment to additional resiliency standards as detailed in the Full Application.